 I mean, c’mon the name sells itself right?!
-Of course, as with a lot of the places I’m mentioning today, they are not solely gluten free, however, many of them offer an extensive range.
-And the dish ran away with the spoon is no different.
-It’s a delightful tea room over in West Didsbury (on Burton Road), that just entices you in.
+Please do check on each occasion you go about cross contamination processes, but it’s a delightful tea room over in West Didsbury (on Burton Road), that just entices you in.
 The cakes & bakes always vary, but there is always something gluten free on offer.
 They have a wide range of possibilities in terms of gluten free cake & you can always make orders in advanced too.
 From Gluten Free White Chocolate & Raspberry Blondies, to Gluten Free Rose & Pistachio Cake they really do offer more choices than you would ordinarily find when looking for gluten free in Manchester.

 9. Fosters Fish & Chips, Didsbury & Alderley Edge & Bramhall